tmpk13/msla-pcb/README.md

 8. Gently scrub with brush (Toothbrush)
 9. (Optional) Expose to UV light to harden film of the traces
 10. Add to etching solution
+11. Once bare pcb is visable remove with grabbers
+12. Use acetone (Bath is good) to remove the photoresist traces that are left